secretstartups/handbook/content/handbook/resellers/channel-program-guide/_index.md

 - Open – This track is for all partners (resellers, integrators, sales, and services) in the DevOps space , IT as a service (ITaaS) and other adjacent spaces that are committed to investing in their DevOps practice buildout.
 GitLab Open partners may or may not be transacting partners, and qualifying partners can earn product discounts, referral fees and services incentives.
 - Select – In this track, partners make a greater investment in GitLab sales expertise develop services practices around GitLab, and are expected to drive greater GitLab product recurring revenues.
 In return, Select partners have a dedicated Channel Account Manager (CAM) and greater investment.
 The Select track is by invitation only.
-- Professional Services Partner (PSP) - this partner designation highlights your team’s capabilities in helping customers get up and running with GitLab as well as maximizing those customers’ ROI in GitLab.
+- Professional Services Partner (PSP) - this partner designation is awarded to partners who deliver service engagements to customers.
+The service engagements are focused on helping customers plan, implement, and optimize DevSecOps practices and solutions leveraging GitLab.

 ### GitLab Partner Program, Value for Partners